Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

 2. Do the Math

-Just like any business, being a landlord is a numbers game.
+Just like any business, becoming a landlord is a numbers game.

 You need to take in more than you spend in order to be profitable.
-And rental properties have a lot more expenses than most people realize.
+And investment properties have a lot more expenses than most people realize.

 Make sure you have funds for the down payment as well as any repairs, updates, and other surprises that may pop up.